Data Wrangling in R

 4 gb 2050

-Let’s make an assumption that if the state value is within the data as a state for a specific country that it comes from that country for the sake of illustration.
+Let’s make an assumption that if the state value is within the data as a state for a specific country, than it comes from that country for the sake of illustration.

 ufo_clean <- ufo_clean %>% mutate(prob_country =